STealthy-and-haSTy/SublimeScraps/README.md

    than using the menu as not all of the options listed are in the command palette by default.

+ * [indent_test](indent_test/README.md) is a simple prototype plugin that performs tests on the indent rules in Sublime in a manner similar to how the internal syntax file testing works.

  * [plugins](plugins/README.md) is a bunch of one-off plugin samples that I have worked up in response to helping others (great excuse to learn the Sublime API) to stop them from getting lost in the mists of time, although